Mado007/ESG_Analysis_Platform/Readme.md

 # ESG Analysis Platform

 ## Introduction
 Welcome to the ESG Analysis Platform, a sophisticated web-based tool designed for Environmental, Social, and Governance (ESG) analysis.
-The platform empowers users to explore ESG metrics, visualize data trends, and make informed decisions regarding sustainability and corporate responsibility.
+The platform empowers users to explore ESG metrics, visualize data trends, and make informed decisions regarding sustainability and corporate responsibility.This project is your hint and simple start in ESG analysis.

 ## Project Structure
 ```bash